-A third party has been writing letters claiming to be from the London Borough of Waltham Forest regarding potential reductions to Council Tax as part of the Government’s response to COVID-19.
+A third party has been sending letters to residents in another London Borough claiming to offer reductions to Council Tax as part of the Government’s response to COVID-19.
 The letters and the website they link to are fake.

 Please be aware that:

-In the event that you have received this letter and have acted on it you should report the incident to the National Fraud and Cyber Crime Reporting Centre.
+If you have received such a letter and have acted on it you should report the incident to the National Fraud and Cyber Crime Reporting Centre.